codurance/site/_posts/2017-10-23-legacy-code-retreat.md

 That said, we also wanted to make sure that the reason we were spending the whole day understanding and refactoring a legacy code was for a good reason (apart from the learning purpose): we've been asked to implement new features.

 This time I had the opportunity to pair with someone coding in Python.
 I knew almost nothing about Python, so I didn't think twice before asking as many questions as I could about the language.
 It was a very interesting session with both of us learning Python at the same time as trying to get the feature implemented.
-This once again was an example that the goal of Coderetreats is more than just introduce new techniques and practice our skills: it's also an opportunity to meet people, learn new languages, look at challenges from differents perspectives and have fun together.
+This once again was an example that the goal of Coderetreats is more than just introduce new techniques and practice our skills: it's also an opportunity to meet people, learn new languages, look at challenges from different perspectives and have fun together.

 At the end of this last session, we formed a circle and had a final retrospective, sharing feedback from what we've learned throughout the day.
 After the event was over, some of us decided to go to a local pub and continue the fun with a couple of pints.